orbitalchicken/Roadmap/New.md

 		can't restore software selection?
 	In /boot, Memtest86+ version is 4.20 but the last version of Memtest86+ is 5.10.
 	xplayer: visualizations don't work
-	in Czech Search in firefox does not work.
-Both from adress bar and from search bar.
-Search setting is unaccessible?
 	At the top of xreader, it is shown how many pages the PDF file has.
 With Mint-Y-Darker Theme it is impossible to read.

 Cinnamon Edition - last processed comment: #523